cs4350aug2016-grp1/Mama-Lava/README.md

-# Mama-Lava
+# Mama!
+Lava!

-Endless Run / Multiplayer / VR / Third-Person Game
+Genre: Endless Run / (VR*) / Third-Person

+Game Concept:
-You are stuck in a tower with a friend.
+You are stuck in a tower.
 A pool of bloodthirsty lava will start filling up the tower.
-Your job is to reach heaven to escape.
-The longer you survive, the harder the lava will try to kill you and your friend.
-Be warned that your friend may try to sabotage and kill you in the process.
-Perhaps he will since there can only be one winner. ;)
+The higher you get, the harder it becomes to survive.
+How long will you be able to escape the lava?

+*Our current version does not support VR correctly.
+We are working to resolve this issue.
+You can play the game without VR, and without a controller.